ercydann/alx-zero-day/0x03-git/README.md

-this repository contains the answers of todays task > README.md echo this repository contains the answers of todays task
+this repository contains the answers of todays task > README.md echo this repository contains the answers of todays task.